Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/ReadGeopackage/README.md

 ![](screenshot.png)

 ## How to use the sample
-Use the top-left menu to select individual geoPackage layers to add to the map.
+Use the top-left menu to select individual GeoPackage layers to add to the map.
 Unselect them to hide them.

 ## How it works
 1. Create an empty menu UI using QML, along with an empty `listView` object.